XunaXu/Jekyll-Iris/source/_posts/2016-10-21-How to set up your blog site using Jekyll and Github.md

 	linkedin  : https://au.linkedin.com/in/xuna-xu-8a135094
 	avatar    : /assets/images/avatar.jpg
 	```
-	Social media accounts are your contact details in footer, so people can connect with you via github, twiiter and linkedin.
-To change avatar, you need to replace avatar.jpg located at Jekyll-Iris/source/assets/images.
-The rest are not being used and only for house keeping.
+	Social media accounts are your contact details in the footer, so people can connect with you via github, twitter and linkedin.
+To change the avatar, you need to replace avatar.jpg located at Jekyll-Iris/source/assets/images.
+The rest are not being used and are there only for house keeping.

 	* ####Add Google Analytics
 	```